DareDaryl/DareDaryl/README.md

 #### Hi there, I'm Daryl Shifflett [daredaryl]
 - 👋 I'm a full stack Software Engineering
 - 🌱 I’m currently an Operations Manager at Home Controls
-- 🔭 I’m currently working on building a music/mp3 player
+- 🔭 I’m currently working on building a website for a divorce attorney
 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on everything.
 I'm hungry to learn!
 - 🤔 I’m looking for help finding a position in a company where I can grow.